 The season runs from September to February, culminating in the Super Bowl, where the winner gets the Lombardi Trophy and is the champion for the season.

-It was mentioned before that the NFL is the biggest betting sport in the U.S., and there is no lack of betting action on the sport.
-All online sportsbooks will have odds posted for NFL games, and there are several betting markets to take advantage of.
+The NFL is just as popular with sports betting enthusiasts as it is with pure football fans.
+For that reason, there is no lack of betting action on the sport.
+All online sportsbooks post odds for NFL games, and there are multiple betting markets to take advantage of.

-On top of that, with the popularity of NFL games, most online books will also offer bonuses and promotions for the NFL, especially when the NFL playoffs and Super Bowl take place.
+On top of that, with the popularity of NFL games, most online sportsbooks will also offer bonuses and promotions for the NFL.
+This is especially common when the NFL playoffs and Super Bowl take place.

 In an NFL game, there are 11 players on the field for each team on the offense and the defense.
 The goal of the game is to score more points than the other team.